 South African National Museum of Military History

-The South African National Museum of Military History originally opened in 1947 to mark the country's involvement in the Second World War.
-In 1975, the function of the museum changed to include the history of all military conflicts that South Africa has been involved in, and it became the comprehensive historical attraction it is today.
+originally opened in 1947 to mark the country's involvement in the Second World War.
+In 1975, the museum was updated to include the history of all military conflicts that South Africa has been participated in, thus transforming the museum into a comprehensive historical attraction.

 The grounds of the museum also include a large memorial designed by Sir Edwin Lutyens, the British architect who is best known or known for his role in designing and building a section of New Delhi, India.

 The museum, which is close to the craft market at Rosebank Mall, the Kim Sacks gallery

 , is located only a few minutes away from the Park Inn Sandton Hotel.

 Our business hotel in Sandton is the ideal spot to begin your adventure in Johannesburg and enjoy the rich tapestry of cultural attraction that the city has to offer.
 With 273 comfortable rooms, free high speed internet, fitness centre, popular restaurant and more, you can feel confident that the hotel will meet both your business and leisure needs.